arminsabouri/Mempool-Monitor/README.md

 - [ ] Track prune
 - [ ] Same inputs being spent in other tx
 - [ ] prune large witnesses
+- [ ] Lock DB with RwLock
+- [ ] Capture mempool size and tx count at the time of entry and exit